Ricard0Brites/JSON_Editor/README.md

 # 🚀 Project Name

 A **WPF (Windows Presentation Foundation)** application built in **C#** following the **MVVM (Model-View-ViewModel)** design pattern.
 This project was made with the purpose of learning WPF and MVVM...
-It is a json editor that features CRUD operations and forms a JSON with file data (any file).
+It is a json editor that features CRUD operations and forms a JSON with file paths.

 Example Generated Json: